iDoka/awesome-canbus/README.md

 * [python-j1939](https://github.com/milhead2/python-j1939) - SAE J1939 support dependent on python-can package.
 Provides codec and filtering by PGN but not full SPN decoding
 * [can-utils with J1939 support](https://github.com/kurt-vd/can-utils/tree/j1939-v6) - Fork of can-utils with a few additional tools for J1939
 * [test-can-j1939](https://github.com/kurt-vd/test-can-j1939) - how to use CAN J1939 on linux
+* [libj1939](https://github.com/paoloteti/libj1939) - library to work with J1939 Frames (intended to be used in microcontrollers)

 ### Other Utils